-If a student encounters an emergency situation after the 5th day of the term/module that will cause them to be unable to complete their enrolled coursework, the student may be eligible to request an emergency leave of absence for the remainder of the term/module.
+If a student encounters an emergency situation after the 1st day of the term/module that will cause them to be unable to complete their enrolled coursework, the student may be eligible to request an emergency leave of absence for the remainder of the term/module.
 The emergency leave replaces one of the three terms of leave of absence available to the student.
-No more than 180 days of leave may be taken during any 12 month period.